georgesykes86/bank_tech_test/README.md

 * Currently the Tranasaction date is stored as a string but this may be better as a Date that gets turned to a string during printing.

+#### License
+This app is free to use but please credit in your own application if you reuse code directly

+#### Contributors
+This project is the solo effort by George Sykes.